MizuchiLabs/mantrae/docs/docs/usage/03-agents.md

 ## How Agents Work

-An agent is a standalone binary that runs on any machine where you want to collect container information.
+An agent is a standalone binary that runs on any machine where you want to manage remote containers.
 Each agent:

-- Collects Docker container metadata, including Traefik labels.
+- Collects Docker container metadata and Traefik labels.
 - Communicates with the Mantrae server, sending back container info for unified management.
-- Regularly renews its access token to ensure a secure, persistent connection.

 ## Setting Up an Agent